Baldwin DR-6: DR-6-2-1000

 A single DR-6-2-1000 locomotive of A1A-3 wheel arrangement was produced for the Chicago and North Western Railway in November 1948 and assigned road #5000A.
 This contained only a single Inline-6 606SC engine of 1000 hp; the rear engine compartment was replaced by a baggage compartment as it hauled mostly local trains.
 It was retired in January 1958.
 Other locomotive units like this included the Chicago, Rock Island and Pacific Railroad's EMC AB6 in their original form.

 608SC-engined DR-6-4-1500 locomotives

 Baldwin also built “Babyface” A1A-A1A units with a single 608SC engine of 1500 hp.
 Seven cab-equipped locomotives were built—four for the New York Central Railroad (#3200–3203), and three for the Seaboard Air Line Railroad (#2700–2702).
 Two cabless boosters were also built, both for the New York Central (#3210–3211).
-The New York Central units rode the same long wheelbase General Steel Casting Trimount trucks as the larger units (and various ALCO passenger units), an excellent high speed truck, although they originally had GSC Commonwealth, but were re-trucked in early 1948.
+The New York Central units rode the same long wheelbase General Steel Casting Trimount trucks as the larger units (and various ALCO passenger units), an excellent high-speed truck, although they originally had GSC Commonwealth, but were re-trucked in early 1948.
 Seaboard chose less stable Commonwealth trucks which took up less room under the frame.
+All were scrapped.